 A Student Representative Committee shall function to maintain open communication within the student body and between the students and the administration, faculty, and staff.
-The objectives of the Student Representative Committee are to
+The objectives of the Student Representative Committee are to:

-- encourage a Christ-like spirit on the campus at all times, - work toward harmonious relations in the school, - act on matters presented to it by the administration.
+- Always encourage a Christ-like spirit on the campus, - work toward harmonious relations in the school, - act on matters presented to it by the administration.